Simpleskill/NeoGamesChallenge/Readme.md

 ***************************************************

 When pressing on the play button:

     Play button becomes disabled.
-[DONE]

     All chests become clickable.
-[DONE]

 When clicking on a chest:

     All other elements in the game should become disabled.

-[DONE] The game should randomly determine rather the chest is a winner.
-[DONE] If the chest is a winner, the game should randomly determine rather it is a regular win or bonus win.
-[DONE] The Chest should open with the appropriate regular win /bonus/ loose animation.
-[DONE] At the end of the chest animation:
+    The game should randomly determine rather the chest is a winner.

+    If the chest is a winner, the game should randomly determine rather it is a regular win or bonus win.

+    The Chest should open with the appropriate regular win /bonus/ loose animation.

+At the end of the chest animation:
-    If it is a bonus win by the end of chest open animation, the player will be redirected to a new screen where a bonus animation and winning amount will be presented to the user and only by the end of the animation user will be returned back to main screen [DONE]
+    If it is a bonus win by the end of chest open animation, the player will be redirected to a new screen where a bonus animation and winning amount will be presented to the user and only by the end of the animation user will be returned back to main screen

     If all chests opened present enable play button again.
-[DONE]

 ***************************************************